Start exercising today

-Being newly diagnosed with diabetes can be overwhelming at first.
-For some, doctor’s orders to exercise regularly may feel like a big obstacle to overcome on this new journey.
-But don’t stress if you’re someone who can’t recall the last time the word exercise passed your lips: even small steps in the right direction count.
+If you’ve just been diagnosed, it can be overwhelming.
+How do you start exercising every day?
+Don’t stress if you’re someone who can’t recall the last time the word exercise passed your lips: even small steps in the right direction count.

 The decision to exercise is the first step to better health.
-“Exercise is literally the best medicine,” according to biokineticist, Sarah Hall.
-“This is not saying you can stop taking what the doctor has prescribed,” she advises, “but exercise will generally improve your health, decrease your stress levels, help with weight loss and improve your wellbeing.”
+“Exercise is literally the best medicine,” says biokineticist, Sarah Hall.
+That doesn’t mean you can stop taking your medication!
+But exercise will:

-No matter what your medical condition, there is usually some form of exercise that you can do.
-Make an effort to find an activity that you like, and are able to perform at your current level of health and fitness.
+No matter how you feel, there is usually some form of exercise that you can do.
+Find an activity that you like, and that you can do right now.
 This will make it a much easier habit to keep.

-Diabetes educator, Kate Bristow, has put together a list of five activities suitable for people with diabetes you can consider trying out:
+Diabetes educator, Kate Bristow, has put together a list of five activities for people with diabetes:

-Walking briskly for thirty minutes, five days a week is the global recommendation for all adults – with or without diabetes.
+Walking fast for thirty minutes, five days a week is the global recommendation for all adults – with or without diabetes.
 For exercise “newbies”, you can break this up into shorter sessions throughout the day.
-In fact, a recent study from New Zealand found that taking a ten-minute stroll immediately after a meal may be better for lowering blood sugar levels than a full half hour session once a day.
+A ten-minute walk immediately after a meal may be better for lowering blood sugar levels than a full half hour session once a day.

 Cycle for 15 to 30 minutes three times per week.
-Maintain your heart rate at no more than 65 to 75% of your max, which is a great way to increase your blood circulation and the demands on your body gently.
 Depending on where you live, consider using a bicycle to commute to work or to nearby places you need to visit.
 Not only is it a good way to increase your daily level of activity; it can also make the trip more interesting.

 Low intensity whole body weight training helps the body to absorb sugar (glucose) into the muscles.
 As a result, your body becomes more sensitive to insulin and this can lower blood sugar levels.
 The more muscle you have, the more calories you burn – even when your body is at rest.
-Preventing muscle loss with weight or strength training is also the key to maintaining an independent lifestyle as you age.
-Get help from a qualified professional who can supervise you while performing the exercises.
+Get help from a qualified professional who can supervise you the first time you do the exercises.
 To start, your weight training programme may include two to three sets of 15 repetitions (reps) for each muscle group twice a week.

 Tai Chi or Beginner Yoga are both forms of exercise that allow for gentle movements, through breathing and controlled contraction of the muscles of the entire body.
-It is best, when first learning either of these disciplines, to join a class so that you learn the correct, safe techniques.
+It’s a good idea to join a class at first, so that you learn the correct, safe techniques.
 A beginner class is approximately 45 minutes.
 Let the instructor know if you are new to the class, so that they know to help you with the postures.

 Swimming allows once again for the whole body to be involved, with movement performed in a supportive environment.
-As long as you take regular breathing and rest breaks, you will see rewarding results.
+As long as you take regular breathing and rest breaks, you will see good results.

-- Don’t begin something that you cannot commit to – financially or time-wise.
+- Don’t begin something that you can’t commit to – financially or time-wise.

-- Exercise, to be beneficial, needs to be regular and sustained.
+- Exercise needs to be regular and sustained.